 Movie and film clips have several components worthy of copyright protection.
 A great thing for the artists.
 But for you, that translates into a copyright clearance–obtaining permission from all the copyright owners before you use the clip in your own work.
-Most music and film clip rights belong to a group of different creators, and each right may have one or more owner.
+Most music and film clip rights belong to a group of different creators, and each right may have one or more owners.

 Using a preexisting music recording for a multi-media project requires the license to at least two copyrights, the musical composition and the sound recording.